 Plaintiff Was Partially Responsible

 Pennsylvania applies the doctrine of pure comparative negligence, which is quite friendly to injured plaintiffs — if the plaintiff is partially responsible for their own injuries, then they will still have a right to sue and recover damages, but those damages will be reduced by their own contribution of fault.
-So, for example, if you are found 25 percent at-fault for your slip and fall injuries, then you will be entitled to recover the remaining 75 percent of your total damages.
+So, for example, if you are found 25 percent at fault for your slip and fall injuries, then you will be entitled to recover the remaining 75 percent of your total damages.

 Despite the fact that pure comparative negligence is “friendly” to plaintiffs, savvy defendants will use this defense — asserting that you are partially responsible for your injuries — in an effort to minimize their overall liabilities.
 Simply put, if the defendant recognizes that they are responsible for your injuries and cannot avoid liability, then they will try to pin at least some of the responsibility on you, too.

 If you have been injured in a slip and fall accident in Pennsylvania, then you may be entitled to significant damages as compensation for your losses.
-Recovering for your claims can be quite challenging, however, depending on the ability of the defendant to effectively assert various defenses.
+Recovering from your claims can be quite challenging, however, depending on the ability of the defendant to effectively assert various defenses.
 Contact a qualified Pennsylvania attorney for further assistance.